Rachealblessing/LITA-CLASS-DOCUMENTATION/README.md

 ### Basic Excel functions
 ---
-1. Sum:This function adds up a range of numbers.
+1. Sum: This function adds up a range of numbers.
 The syntax: =SUM(number1,number2....) or sum(range)
-2. Average:This function calculates the mean of a set of numbers.
+2. Average: This function calculates the mean of a set of numbers.
 The syntax: =Average(number1,number2....) or Average(range)
-3. Min:This function returns the smallest number in a range.
+3. Min: This function returns the smallest number in a range.
 The syntax: =Min(number1,number2...) or Min(range)
-4. Max:This fuction returns the kargest number in a range.
+4. Max: This fuction returns the kargest number in a range.
 The syntax: =Max(number1,number2....)
-5. Concatenate:This function joins two or more strings together.The syntax: =Concatenate(number1,number2...)
+5. Concatenate: This function joins two or more strings together.The syntax: =Concatenate(number1,number2...)
-6. If function:This function checks a condition and returns one value if true and another if false.The syntax: =IF(logical_test,value_if_true,value_if_false)
+6. If function: This function checks a condition and returns one value if true and another if false.The syntax: =IF(logical_test,value_if_true,value_if_false)

 ### Data entry in excel
 ---